avilabon/MDEF_Albert/docs/term3/T3-02-FutureTalks03/T3-02-04-KRZYSZTOF.md

 - I take with me his vision of transitions, his relaxed and joyful tone at the same time, his doubts and honesty.

-- One of the things that interested me the most was how it developed after the MDEF with a more marked hybrid profile.
+- One of the things that interested me the most was how it developed after the MDEF with a more hybrid profile.